chris914/chris914/README.md

 > Motto:
 > Of course bad code can be cleaned up.
 But it’s very expensive.

+🌱 I’m deeply interested in the research of Time Management and the best practices of effective time scheduling.
+You might wonder why proper time management is important.

+> Time is life.
+It is irreversible and irreplaceable.
+To waste your time is to waste your life, but to master your time is to master your life and make the most of it.
+(Edwin Bliss)

 <!--
 **chris914/chris914** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.